-- RED is effective mechanism for congestion avoidance at the router in cooperation with TCP. - claim:: The probability that RED chooses a particular connection to notify during congestion is roughly proportional to that connection's share of the bandwidth.
+- RED is an effective mechanism for congestion avoidance at the router in cooperation with TCP. - By controlling the calculated average queue size, RED provides an upper bound on the average delay at the gateway. - claim:: The probability that RED chooses a particular connection to notify during congestion is roughly proportional to that connection's share of the bandwidth.